jamesmh/coravel/README.md

 ### Task Scheduling

 Tired of using cron and Windows Task Scheduler?
-Want to just use something easy that ties into your existing code?
+Want to use something easy that ties into your existing code?

 In `Startup.cs`, put this in `ConfigureServices()`: